jhudsl/tidyversecourse/docs/05-prediction.md

 Generally, if your predictions are correct, you're doing well!
 If your predictions are wrong, you're not doing as well.
 But, how do we define "well"?

 #### Error Rates
 To assess whether or not our predictive models are doing well, we calculate error rates.
-The two most common ways to assess how well our predictive models are doing are:
+There are metrics used to measure model performance, however, the two most common ways to assess how well our predictive models are doing are:

 1) RMSE (Root-mean-square Error)
 2) Accuracy

 We'll note here that in order to assess error, you have to know the truth (the actual value) in addition to the predicted value.
-Thus, RMSE and Accuracy are assessed in the training and tuning data, where you *know* the actual value as well as the predicted value.
+Thus, RMSE and accuracy are assessed in the training and tuning data, where you *know* the actual value as well as the predicted value.

 ##### RMSE